 How to use third party debt orders to recover funds

-In this blog Sara Beaumont shares her top tips on enforcing court judgments.
+Sara Beaumont, a director based at WHN’s Bury office and specialist in debt recovery shares her top tips on enforcing court judgments.

 A judgment from the court may be needed in cases where customers have either accepted liability for debt owed or where the defendant has failed to respond to a claim within the specified period.
 This means that the defendant automatically loses the case and is liable to pay the funds owed.